-Example 17-4 provides a sample code for UART reception and transmission with the help of two DMA channels.
+Example 17-4 provides sample code for the UART reception and transmission with the help of two DMA channels.
 The UART receives and buffers characters from the HyperTerminal at 9600 bps.
-After receiving eight characters, the UART transmits (echoes) them back to the HyperTerminal.
+After 8 characters are received, the UART transmits (echoes) them back to the HyperTerminal.